 The Governor recommends protecting the 125,000 vulnerable adults in licensed health care and home care settings by expanding the Minnesota Department of Health's (MDH) Office of Health Facility Complaints to keep pace with the seven-fold increase in maltreatment complaints.
 Current funding supports investigating only ten percent of complaints received from families and other community members and only one percent of incidents self-reported by providers, which requires prioritizing complaints alleging actual harm.
-This proposal allows MDH to increase the number of investigations, complete more investigations within statutorily required deadlines, and investigate allegations of moderate harm to prevent such situations from resulting in serious harm later on.
+This proposal allows MDH to double the number of investigations, complete investigations within statutorily required deadlines, and investigate allegations of moderate harm to prevent such situations from resulting in serious harm later on.

-The Office of Health Facility Complaints is supported by a mix of general fund, federal Medicare and Medicaid funds, and fees paid by providers.
-Therefore this proposal is funded with \$1.192 million in FY 2018-19 and \$1.806 million in FY 2020-21 appropriated from the General Fund to MDH, an increase in fees paid by nursing home and home care providers of 10% in FY 2018 and another 5% in FY 2020 and a corresponding appropriation increase in the state government special revenue fund, and an assumption of a near-corresponding increase in federal funding starting in FY 2019.
+This proposal is revised from the Governor's original recommendation released in January to further increase funding and to eliminate an assumption of additional federal funding to offset the cost of the expansion.
+Since January, the department has learned that the federal Centers for Medicare and Medicaid (CMS) is unlikely to match the proposed increase in state funds.
+The revised proposal is funded with \$3.192 million in FY 2018-19 and \$5.806 million in FY 2020-21 from the general fund, and an increase in fees paid by nursing home and home care providers of 10% in FY 2018 and another 5% in FY 2020.

 By law, regulatory fees paid by nursing homes are considered an operating cost for the purposes of setting cost-based nursing home reimbursement rates.
-As a result, the increased fees being charged in this proposal will result in higher Medical Assistance rates which results in a General Fund cost to the Department of Human Services.
+As a result, the increased fees being charged in this proposal will result in higher Medical Assistance rates which results in a general fund cost to the Department of Human Services.

 A vulnerable adult is anyone over 18 years of age who is vulnerable due to age or illness, physical or mental disabilities or psychiatric problems, and is reliant on people outside of the family for care.
 The Minnesota Vulnerable Adults Act ensures safe environments and services for vulnerable adults through a centralized reporting system for maltreatment complaints and coordinated investigation of suspected maltreatment by state and local agencies.
 Maltreatment includes abuse, both physical and emotional; neglect; and financial exploitation, including drug diversion.
 As one of the lead investigative agencies under the Vulnerable Adults Act, MDH's Office of Health Facility Complaints (OHFC) investigates maltreatment complaints for the 90,000 people receiving state-licensed home care and the 35,000 people receiving care in 2,600 state-licensed health care facilities such as nursing homes, hospitals, and hospices.
 OHFC investigates maltreatment complaints under a combination of the Vulnerable Adults Act, state licensure law, and federal Medicare and Medicaid regulations.
 Enforcement is done by responding to complaints of maltreatment and through regular inspections of health care settings.
 OHFC receives complaints from families and other community members, as well as from facilities, which are required to report to OHFC allegations of possible maltreatment that occur in their facilities.